 For fruit, berries, and vegetables, the harvest cost is an exponential curve that grows fast as you get closer to the full capacity of the field.
 Farming is already a marginal business, and labour-intensive harvesting can often represent ⅓ or more of the value of the harvest.

 As the graph indicates, your harvesting becomes a loss-making venture at some point.
 If it's been a bad year, with plant stress due to weather or other factors, the crossing point for these two lines will move quickly to the left.
 The graph clearly shows how good intentions to maximize yield might be very costly to the farmer.

 So for me, as a farmer, optimising yield would be towards two primary targets:

 Only in 3rd place would I consider the actual quantity of the produce.

-All of us have a practice where use of fertilizers and pesticides are only applied when necessary based on observation of nutritional shortage, diseases, or pests.
-Farmers already do everything they can to minimize input resources without jeopardizing the health of the soil, plants, and the yield.
+All of us have a practice where the use of fertilizers and pesticides are only applied when necessary based on observation of nutritional shortages, diseases, or pests.
+Farmers already do everything they can to minimize input resources without jeopardizing the soil, plants, and yield health.

-We will dive into details of these three items in later blog posts, but first we need to establish a few stepping stones that are prerequisites for achieving success in the above three items.
+We will dive into the details of these three items in later blog posts, but first, we need to establish a few stepping stones that are prerequisites for achieving success in the above three items.

-The most important step towards enabling precision agriculture to solve our problems, is to organize all the data about our farming practices, so that it's all in one place, and it can be analyzed.
-And then, the first analysis we are going to do is find return on investment per field.
+The most important step towards enabling precision agriculture to solve our problems is to organize all the data about our farming practices so that it's all in one place and can be analyzed.
+And then, the first analysis we are going to do is to find a return on investment per field.
 Without this baseline, how can we determine if any new technology deployed will improve or worsen our business?